Neuropsychologist Sofía Fonseca Moreno examines how heart rate variability (HRV) influences cognitive decline in old age.

 Mild cognitive impairment is a condition characterized by the presence of a significant decline in one or more cognitive functions, but that does not substantially interfere with the person’s functional autonomy (American Psychiatric Association, 1994).

-According to the National Institute on Aging and the Alzheimer’s Association, the diagnostic criteria include concern by the patient or an informant about changes in cognition relative to prior status, the presence of cognitive impairments, the preservation of functional independence, albeit with greater slowness or errors, and the absence of clinical signs indicating dementia (Albert et al., 2011; McKhann et al., 2011).
+According to the National Institute on Aging and the Alzheimer’s Association, diagnostic criteria include the patient’s or an informant’s concern about changes in cognition relative to their previous state, the presence of impairments in cognitive functions, the preservation of functional independence, although with greater slowness or errors, and the absence of clinical signs indicating dementia (Albert et al., 2011; McKhann et al., 2011).
 Although it is not a type of dementia, MCI does represent an important warning sign, since the probability of progression from mild cognitive impairment to dementia is estimated between 10% and 15% (Albert et al., 2011).

 Heart rate variability and aging

-The changes in cognitive functions that occur during aging do not occur in isolation, but are related to other physiological processes that are also affected with age.
+The changes in cognitive functions that occur during aging do not occur in isolation, but are related to other physiological processes that are also affected by age.

-For example, as one ages, the heart experiences a decrease in heartbeat frequency and ventricular relaxation is slower.
-These cardiovascular alterations are also accompanied by structural and functional changes at the brain level, as well as less efficient regulation of the autonomic nervous system, which plays a key role in the physiological regulation of the organism (Bozkurt et al., 2016).
+For example, as one ages, the heart experiences a decrease in heart rate and ventricular relaxation becomes slower.
+These cardiovascular alterations are also accompanied by structural and functional modifications at the brain level, as well as less efficient regulation of the autonomic nervous system, which plays a key role in the body’s physiological regulation (Bozkurt et al., 2016).
 In this context, an association has been observed between the state of the autonomic nervous system and cognitive performance in older adults (Shaffer & Venner, 2013).

-With aging, various factors contribute to cardiovascular system deterioration, thereby increasing the risk of chronic diseases such as arterial hypertension.
-Among these risk factors are progressive arterial degeneration and the accumulation of fat in the vascular walls, which reduce the internal diameter of blood vessels and hinder adequate blood flow.
+With aging, various factors contribute to the deterioration of the cardiovascular system, thereby increasing the risk of chronic diseases such as arterial hypertension.
+Among these risk factors are progressive degeneration of the arteries and accumulation of fat in the vascular walls, which reduce the internal diameter of blood vessels and hinder adequate blood flow.
 In particular, hypertension in the older adult population is a highly prevalent condition at this stage of life and is associated with a higher risk of cognitive decline and neurodegenerative diseases (Almeida-Santos et al., 2016).

 What is HRV?

-Heart rate variability (HRV) is an indicator of autonomic nervous system regulation, responsible for controlling involuntary functions such as breathing, digestion and heart rate.
+Heart rate variability (HRV) is an indicator of autonomic nervous system regulation, which is responsible for controlling involuntary functions such as breathing, digestion, and heart rate.
 HRV is a phenomenon of the cardiac cycle defined as the variation in time in milliseconds between consecutive heartbeats and is a signal of how well the autonomic nervous system functions.
-This measure indicates how flexible and adaptable the body is to respond to different situations, and greater variability indicates better regulation (Acharya et al., 2006; Thayer et al., 2012).
+This measure indicates how flexible and adaptable the organism is to respond to different situations and higher variability indicates better regulation (Acharya et al., 2006; Thayer et al., 2012).

-HRV can be measured by electrocardiogram (ECG) or using a photoplethysmograph (PPG), which detects changes in blood pulse volume.
+HRV can be measured using an electrocardiogram (ECG) or using a photoplethysmograph (PPG), which detects changes in pulse volume.
 From these heart rate measurements, it is possible to analyze heart rate variability (HRV) using different analyses, such as time-domain or frequency-domain analysis (Acharya et al., 2006).

-Evidence shows that high HRV is associated with greater psychological well-being, better emotional self-regulation, and lower risk of physical and mental illnesses.
-In contrast, low HRV may indicate a less flexible organism, with reduced capacity to adapt to demanding or stressful situations (Acharya et al., 2006; Moss, 2004).
+It has been shown that high HRV is associated with greater psychological well-being, better emotional self-regulation, and a lower risk of physical and mental illnesses.
+In contrast, low HRV may indicate a less flexible organism, with a lower capacity to adapt to demanding or stressful situations (Acharya et al., 2006; Moss, 2004).

 Subscribe